HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/access/index.md

 ## Prerequisite

-Starting from HCL Digital Experience 9.5 CF224, End-user Search with OpenSearch is installed and deployed by default as part of the CF update process.
-However, for CF224, End-user Search with OpenSearch must be installed and configured.
+Starting from HCL Digital Experience 9.5 CF224, End-user Search with OpenSearch is available to be enabled.
 For instructions on installing End-user Search with OpenSearch manually on supported environments, see the [Installing HCL Digital Experience 9.5 End-user Search with OpenSearch](../installation/index.md) topic.

 After configuring the image in your HCL Digital Experience 9.5 CF224 deployment, you can access End-user Search with OpenSearch from the Practitioner Studio interface.